agritheory/communications/README.md

 <!-- Copyright (c) 2024, AgriTheory and contributors
 For license information, please see license.txt-->

-## Teams
+## Communications

-Microsoft Teams integration for ERPNext
+Messaging and telephony extensions for Frappe

 #### License